The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

-With 100,000 Chase Ultimate Rewards® points, you can get $1,250 in flights, hotels, rental cars, and activities when you redeem through Chase Travel℠.
-And it’s possible to get even more value if you transfer your points to Chase’s airline and hotel partners, which include United Airlines, Southwest and Hyatt.
+That matches the highest public bonus we’ve seen for the card, and is 25,000 points higher than the previous offer.
+With 100,000 Chase Ultimate Rewards® points, you can get up to $1,750 in flights, hotels, rental cars, activities and cruises when you redeem through Chase Travel℠.
+And it’s possible to get even more value if you transfer your points to Chase’s airline and hotel partners, which include United MileagePlus, Southwest Rapid Rewards and World of Hyatt.

 This is a rare opportunity, because Chase points are extremely valuable and versatile.
 For example, with 100,000 Chase points, you could get: